5B4AON/aprsrover/README.md

 - Move both tracks simultaneously for a specified duration:
     - Synchronous: `move()` (supports optional acceleration smoothing)
     - Asynchronous: `move_async()` (supports optional acceleration smoothing and interruption)
+- **Turn the rover along an arc or in place, specifying speed, turning radius, and direction:**
+    - Synchronous: `turn()` (supports optional acceleration smoothing)
+    - Asynchronous: `turn_async()` (supports optional acceleration smoothing and interruption)
+    - Specify either duration (in seconds) or angle (in degrees) for the turn
+    - Automatically computes correct speed for each track based on radius and direction
 - Utility functions to convert speed values to PWM signals
-- Input validation for speed, duration, acceleration, and interval parameters
+- Input validation for speed, duration, acceleration, interval, radius, and direction parameters
 - Designed for use with Adafruit PCA9685 PWM driver or a custom/mock PWM controller for testing
 - All hardware access is abstracted for easy mocking in tests
 - Custom exception: `TracksError` for granular error handling